Sarnoff Corporation

-Sarnoff Corporation was a research and development company specializing in vision, video and semiconductor technology.
+Sarnoff Corporation was a research-and-development company specializing in vision, video, and semiconductor technology.
 It was named for David Sarnoff, the longtime leader of RCA and NBC, and had headquarters in West Windsor Township, New Jersey, though with a Princeton address.

 The cornerstone of Sarnoff Corporation's David Sarnoff Research Center in the Princeton vicinity was laid just before the attack on Pearl Harbor in 1941.
-That facility, later Sarnoff Corporation headquarters, was the site of several historic developments, including color television, CMOS integrated circuit technology and electron microscopy.
+That facility, later Sarnoff Corporation headquarters, was the site of several historic developments, including color television, CMOS integrated circuit technology, and electron microscopy.

 Following 47 years as a central research laboratory for its corporate owner RCA (and briefly for successor GE) as RCA Laboratories, in 1988 the David Sarnoff Research Center was transitioned to Sarnoff Corporation, a wholly owned subsidiary of SRI International.
-In January 2011, Sarnoff Corporation was integrated into its parent company, SRI International, and continues to engage in similar research and development activities at the Princeton, New Jersey facility.
+On January 3, 2011, Sarnoff Corporation was integrated into its parent company, SRI International, and continues to engage in similar research-and-development activities at the Princeton, New Jersey, facility.
 Although located adjacent to Princeton University, the two are not, and have never been, directly affiliated.

 Science and technology

 To date, two historic technology developments among many that took place at RCA Laboratories have been recognized by the IEEE History Center Milestone Program.
 The IEEE Milestones in Electrical Engineering and Computing program honors significant technical achievements in areas associated with IEEE.
-These two are the 1946-1953 invention of Monochrome-Compatible Electronic Color Television and the 1968 invention of the Liquid Crystal Display.
+These two are the 1946–1953 invention of Monochrome-Compatible Electronic Color Television and the 1968 invention of the Liquid Crystal Display.

-Beginning in the 1940s, key aspects of thin film technology were developed at the RCA Laboratories.
-Thin film technology, including evaporation of thin metal and dielectric materials in a vacuum to coat a surface, was first developed intensively for photoemissive surfaces required for television camera technologies under development at RCA since the 1930s.
-It was later applied to semiconductor fabrication process development leading, in part, to the historic growth of solid state electronics.
+Beginning in the 1940s, key aspects of thin-film technology were developed at the RCA Laboratories.
+Thin-film technology, including evaporation of thin metal and dielectric materials in a vacuum to coat a surface, was first developed intensively for photoemissive surfaces required for television camera technologies under development at RCA since the 1930s.
+It was later applied to semiconductor-fabrication process development leading, in part, to the historic growth of solid-state electronics.

 In the mid-1950s, while working at the RCA Laboratories, Herbert Kroemer developed key aspects of his theories of heterostructure physics for which he was a co-recipient of the Nobel Prize in Physics.

 Other pioneering and historic technology developments attributable to the RCA Laboratories and Sarnoff Corporation's David Sarnoff Research Center include development of the electron microscope, the photon-counting photomultiplier, the CCD imager, CMOS integrated circuit technology, and early optoelectronic components such as lasers and LEDs.